 Burnout is a phrase that’s arguably overused, tossed around to describe a particularly grueling week at the office or to signal that you really, really need a vacation.
 But for some people, burnout at work is a real thing.
 That’s especially true for those who work in demanding fields with clients who have long-term, complex needs.

 Speech therapy and career burnout and burnout rates for speech pathologists have been studied by industry experts over the years.
-We know that speech language pathology can be a rewarding career but many speech language pathologists (SLPs) face stressors on the job.
+We know that speech language pathology can be a rewarding career but many who become speech language pathologists (SLPs) face stressors on the job.
 If you’re based in schools, you might be buried under end-of-year evaluations, while those who work in healthcare settings juggle many caseloads and a never-ending tussle with insurance forms and other paperwork.

 Being aware of signs you have reached the point of burnout, is the first step toward averting it in your career.